Gary Lineker to return to MOTD, makes no apology and tweets about small boats again

 The trio and a few dozen other Tory MPs in the Common Sense Group have signed a letter demanding an apology from Lineker and the BBC – urging the corporation “not to fold” on his suspension.

-Labour’s shadow culture secretary Lucy Powell, meanwhile, said the return of Lineker was welcome, but “much bigger questions remain about the impartiality and independence of the BBC from government pressures”.
+Lucy Powell, Labour’s shadow culture secretary, said the return of Lineker was welcome, but “much bigger questions remain about the impartiality and independence of the BBC from government pressures”.

 The row has also put mounting pressure on the BBC over the position of its chair Richard Sharp, who is himself being investigated over impartiality after it emerged he had helped former prime minister Boris Johnson secure an £800,000 loan.